"

 • The right hand plays the melody from Example 7.4.5, which implies a duple meter (accents every two beats).

-• At the same time, the left hand plays an accompaniment in triple meter (accents every three beats).
+• At the same time, the left hand plays an accompaniment in triple meter, with accents every three beats.

-There is polymeter in Example 7.4.6 because measures 3-4 of the right hand has accents every two beats, while the left hand has accents every three beats.
+There is polymeter in Example 7.4.6 because the right hand has accents every two beats in measures 3-4, while the left hand has accents every three beats.

 Example 7.4.7.
 Established meter: Brahms,[31] Intermezzo, Op.
 119, No. 3

-The time signature of 6/8 is a compound duple meter: There are two beats per measure and the beat is equally divided into three.
-The meter is clearly set at the start.
-Later in the Intermezzo, Brahms applies a shift of meter (Example 7.4.8).
+The time signature of 6/8 is a compound duple meter: there are two beats per measure, and each beat is divided into three equal parts.
+The meter is clearly established at the start.
+Later in the Intermezzo, Brahms shifts the meter (Example 7.4.8).

 Example 7.4.8.
 Shift of meter: Brahms, Intermezzo, Op.
 119, No. 3